-Ohio Congregations win national honors–2012 Cool Congregation Awards
+Ohio Congregations win national honors–The 2012 Cool Congregational Challenge Awards

-In a year marked by increasing climate disruption, two Ohio congregations have won recognition in the 2012 Cool Congregations Challenge.
+Two Ohio congregations won recognition in the 2012 Cool Congregations Challenge.
 First Unitarian Church of Cleveland, Shaker Heights, and First English Lutheran Church, Columbus, are among more than three dozen congregations honored this year by Interfaith Power & Light, a national organization mobilizing a religious response to global warming.